-- nmStart should not be used to permanently change the startup properties for a server.
-The next time a server is migrated or restarted from the Administration Server, these properties will not be used. - When passing the server username and password via nmStart, these values are not encrypted.
+- If this is the first time you are starting the Managed Server, you must manually ensure that boot.properties and startup.properties are already defined. - nmStart should not be used to permanently change the startup properties for a server.
+The next time a server is migrated or restarted from the Administration Server, these properties will not be used. - When passing the server username and password using nmStart, these values are not encrypted.